if-paul-then/BlenderVSEGenerativeMediaBridge/impl_plan.md

     3.  **Add Operator:** Create `operators.py`.
 Implement `GMB_OT_add_generator_strip(Operator)`.
 This operator will be responsible for creating a new strip and setting its `GMB_StripProperties`.
     4.  **Menu Integration:** Update `ui.py` to dynamically create a sub-menu in the `VSE_MT_add` menu, populating it with the available generators.
     5.  **Side Panel:** In `ui.py`, create `GMB_PT_vse_sidebar(Panel)`.
 Its `draw()` method will check if the active strip is a generator strip and display the generator's name.
+- **Testable Outcome:**
+    1. After defining a generator named "Test" in the preferences, a `Generative Media > Test` option appears in the `VSE > Add` menu.
+    2. Selecting it adds a new Effect Strip to the timeline.
+    3. When the new strip is selected, a "Generative Media" panel appears in the VSE sidebar, displaying "Generator: Test".

 ## [ ] Milestone 3: Dynamic Side Panel & Input Linking